stemoutreach/PathfinderBot/PathfinderBot_Parallel_Task_Flow.md

 This document shows the **sequence and parallelization** for PathfinderBot tasks, plus explicit dependencies.
 Group **E** is optional and gated off **C3**, with item-level prerequisites noted.

-> ⚠️ **Note on links:** The Group E filenames below reflect your new names/order.
-If your repo still uses the previous names, update the files or adjust links accordingly.

 ---

 ## Pre-Built for Teams (Done Before Workshop)